Machining a Brushless motor design

 I don't think 80mm would have any torque at low KV.
 I was hoping more like you had said 6in or greater.

-magudaman wrote:
+magudaman said:

 Way simpler to re-configure a good existing design than to start form scratch.